Sep 16 2024

 Fire Suppression Systems: Sprinklers and other fire systems should be checked regularly to ensure functionality.

-HVAC Systems: Proper ventilation helps prevent fire hazards and maintains indoor air quality.
+HVAC Systems: Proper ventilation with dust control machines and equipment helps prevent fire hazards and maintains indoor air quality.

 Elevators and Escalators: These systems need to be maintained to prevent accidents and ensure compliance with local laws.